Isaias Impact: Widespread damage and power outages across Long Island

 "Some of that is related to the communications issue, no doubt, that were experienced by PSEG where customers had a difficult time getting through or were unable to get through to report outages," he said.

-As of Wednesday afternoon, cell phone service in some areas of Long Island, particularly on the North Shore, was not working.
+As of Thursday morning, cell phone service in some areas of Long Island, particularly on the North Shore, was not working.
 Some people had to drive around looking for cell phone signals.

 A spokesperson for Verizon said they've been working around the clock to resolve wireless issues around Long Island and have deployed portable network assets in areas with commercial power outages.